nhttrn84/BasicChestMove/README.md

 # BasicChestMove
-Only contain basic chess move
+Only contain basic chess move'\n'
-No turn based applied
+No turn based applied'\n'
-No win condition applied
+No win condition applied'\n'
 No AI applied